 When comparing Wing IDE vs Eclipse with PyDev, the Slant community recommends Wing IDE for most people.
-In the question“What are the best Python IDEs?”
-Wing IDE is ranked 10th while Eclipse with PyDev is ranked 16th.
+In the question“What are the best Python IDEs or editors?”
+Wing IDE is ranked 7th while Eclipse with PyDev is ranked 19th.

 Ranked in these QuestionsQuestion Ranking